Sharunah/wireframing/README.md

 🔄 Version History: Keep track of changes and revert to previous versions if needed.

 📁 Easy Sharing: Share a link with stakeholders for instant viewing or editing.

+---

+## 🚀 Benefits of Wireframing in Software Development

+Wireframing is not just a design exercise—it plays a **critical role in the software development lifecycle**.
+It acts as a visual guide for how the final product will function, improving communication between designers, developers, product managers, and stakeholders.

+Here are key benefits of wireframing in software development:

+---

+### 1. 🧭 Guides the Design Process

+Wireframes offer a clear blueprint of page structure, layout, and functionality before any coding begins.

+**Example:**
+Instead of jumping into development blindly, developers can refer to wireframes to understand the placement of UI elements such as buttons, forms, and images—reducing confusion and rework.

+---

+### 2. 🗣️ Enhances Team Communication

+Wireframes create a shared visual language that helps align expectations among all team members.

+**Example:**
+Designers can use a wireframe to walk developers through user flows, while product managers can validate whether the layout meets business requirements—all before development starts.

+---

+### 3. 💸 Saves Time and Reduces Costs

+Identifying usability issues or poor layout decisions during wireframing avoids costly changes during later developm